Authorities study plane debris found off Africa for links to Flight MH370

 The BBC quoted an aviation security expert who said the part had "incredible similarities" to a wing flap from a Boeing 777.

 But the BBC also noted that there had been other crashes much closer to the island.
-The part is roughly 2-2.5 meters in length, according to pictures of the debris.
+The part is roughly 2-2.5 metres in length, according to pictures of the debris.

 A local official on Reunion cautioned about rushing to conclusions.